JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 ```

-If I was to implement a continuoud Ratio control, then, I would also need to ensure that
+If I was to implement a continuous Ratio control, then, I would need to ensure that
 the corresponding Knee and Threshold values were applied at the original Ratio settings.
 I took for granted that these values should change smoothly between the original settings.
 I spent a lot of time asking Chat GPT about different kinds of spline interpolation, getting seemingly